To see product details, add this item to your cart. You can always remove it later.

 AI-generated from the text of customer reviews

-Customers find the product easy to use.
-They mention that it's super easy to set up, does a good job, and is easy to do in a top-load washing machine or on the stove top in.
+Customers find the dye easy to use.
+They say it's super easy to set up, do in a top-load washing machine, or on the stove top.
+Customers also say the instructions are good and the process is pretty straightforward.

 "...Great color strength.
 Little to no bleed if properly used.
 Easy to do in a top-load, full water washing machine, or on the stove top in a Stainless..."
 Read more